 2024106;Illegal mining in Ghana is a long-standing issue, with thousands of artisanal miners operating without proper licenses or regulations.
 These miners use harmful methods,

 Small scale gold mining in Ghana has a long history.
-It has existed as far back as the eighth century as a household economic activity.
+It has existed as far back as the eighth century as a economic activity.
 It was legalised recently when the Small Scale

 1114;Like other developing countries in Africa, Ghana faces multiple issues.
 Its contemporary society is highly influenced by rapid social and technological changes.
 These